 Oh where, oh where could they be?

-Are they selling out their sisters in Iran, Saudi Arabia, Pakistan, Nigeria, Somalia … by promoting, in a society that considers them equal, a prejudiced view of women that if widely accepted would reduce their status to that of their sisters living in obscurity in male-dominated societies where the Koran is supreme?
+Are they selling out their sisters in Afghanistan, Iran, Saudi Arabia, Pakistan, Nigeria, Somalia … by promoting, in a society that considers them equal, a prejudiced view of women that if widely accepted would reduce their status to that of their sisters living in obscurity in male-dominated societies where the Koran is supreme?